matteo-tafuro/entitysam/README.md

 Updates
 -----------------
+🔥 2025/07/12: We release the training code.
+See [Training](#train) section.

-🔥 2025/06/26: We release the evaluation code and checkpoints.
+2025/06/26: We release the evaluation code and checkpoints.
 See [Evaluation](#evaluation) section.

 2025/06/02: Our paper [EntitySAM](https://openaccess.thecvf.com/content/CVPR2025/papers/Ye_EntitySAM_Segment_Everything_in_Video_CVPR_2025_paper.pdf) is online.